284: No Such Thing As Salty Yeti Bones

 Anyway, they were in Romania, and the Romanians got aware that there was a rugby team there, and they were invited to play a game.

-And so they were like, We're playing a game with the local Romanians in the local park.
+And so they were like, oh, we're playing a game with the local Romanians in the local park.

 And there'd been some sort of mistranslation, and so Romania thought that they were basically a national-level team.

-There were thousands of spectators there, there and they were playing against the Romanian nationality.
+There were thousands of spectators there, and they were playing against the Romanian nationality.

 They did say, we did get a bit suspicious when they offered us a training session the night before and we refused to do that as we do our pre-match warm-up in the bar.